 The vast majority of flats in London are sold as leasehold, and understanding what this means is essential for any prospective property owner.

-Also, the first question to ask when asking: ‘What to check when buying a flat in London’ is the issue of short-lease flats (below 70 years) which are virtually unmortgageable.
+The issue of short-lease flats (below 70 years) is an important one to check, as they are virtually unmortgageable.
 We’ve seen flats come to the market that look almost too good to be true in terms of price, only for us to find out that the low price is simply because there’s not much time left on the leasehold.

 Given the cost of a lease extension can be quite high, we’ve usually found the hassle and cost of going through the process to extend the lease doesn’t make the bargain price worthwhile.